AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/players-handbook-2014/05-personality-and-background.md

 >
 > Hailing from the Dragonlance setting, Tika Waylan was a brash teenager who had a rough childhood.
 The daughter of a thief, she ran away from home and practiced her father's trade on the streets of Solace.
 When she tried to rob the proprietor of the Inn of the Last Home, he caught her and took her under his wing, giving her a job as a barmaid.
 But when the dragon armies laid waste to the town of Solace and destroyed the inn, necessity forced Tika into adventure alongside the friends she'd known from her childhood.
 Her skill as a fighter (a frying pan remains one of her favorite weapons) combined with her history on the streets gave her skills invaluable in her adventuring career.
 >
-> Artemis Entreri grew up on the streets of Cailmport in the Forgotten Realms.
+> Artemis Entreri grew up on the streets of Calimport in the Forgotten Realms.
 He used his wits, strength, and agility to carve out his own territory in one of the city's hundreds of poor shanty towns.
 After several years, he attracted the notice of one of the most powerful thieves' guilds in the city, and he ascended the ranks of the guild quickly despite his youth.
 Artemis became the favored assassin of one of the city's pashas, who sent him to far-off Icewind Dale to recover some stolen gems.
 He's a professional killer, constantly challenging himself to improve his skills.
 >
 > Tika and Artemis are both human and both fighters (with some experience as rogues), possessing similarly high Strength and Dexterity scores, but there the similarity ends.
 ^tika-and-artemis-contrasting-characters